Diplomats & International Organizations

 What is the difference between a diplomat and a consul?

 Diplomats represent their country at the highest political level and enjoy comprehensive immunity.
-Consuls have no diplomatic function, but are responsible for administrative, economic and civic-related tasks.
+Consuls have no diplomatic function but are responsible for administrative, economic, and civic affairs.
 They enjoy only limited legal privileges.

-How can you become a diplomat in Germany?
+How can one become a diplomat in Germany?

 Diplomatic training in Germany is primarily provided by the Federal Foreign Office.
-Applicants undergo a demanding selection process and several years of training in order to be accepted into the diplomatic service.
-The training includes, among other things, international law, international relations, language courses and intercultural skills.
+Applicants undergo a rigorous selection process and several years of training before being accepted into the diplomatic service.
+The training includes, among other things, international law, international relations, language courses, and intercultural skills.

 What to do in case of abuse in the household of diplomats?

-Diplomatic privileges are repeatedly abused when members of diplomatic missions invoke their immunity after the abuse of domestic workers from their home countries (see, for example , the LTO article “The cleaning lady and the accountant as limits of immunity” and the written inquiry in the German Bundestag on the allegation of exploitation of a domestic worker by a German diplomat ).
+Diplomatic privileges are repeatedly abused, with members of diplomatic missions invoking their immunity after the abuse of domestic workers from their home countries (see, for example , the LTO article "The Cleaning Lady and the Accountant as Limits of Immunity" and the written inquiry in the German Bundestag regarding the allegation of exploitation of a domestic worker by a German diplomat ).
 Those affected can contact the helpline ban-ying.de in Berlin.
-The helpline can be reached at 030∙440 63 73 or info@ban-ying.de .
+The helpline can be reached at +49 30 440 63 73 or info@ban-ying.de .